zhoushuoqi/terminal-style-personal-website/README.md

 terminal-style-personal-website with Python Flask

 Welcome！
-Easy demo for a terminal style personal website based on Flask.
+Easy demo for a terminal style personal website based on Flask.</br>
-Just run app.py and enjoy！
+Just run `app.py` and enjoy！
+`pip install flask` if you don't have this amazing dependency.

-Inspired by codebyte.re
+<b>Inspired by codebyte.re</b>